Pre and Post Survey Insights: Driving Social Change Through Data

 3. Measuring Skill Application

-Determine if participants can apply what they've learned.
+Determine if participants have been able to apply what they learned.

 4. Gauging Instructor Effectiveness